Regional Africa Programme 2017-2023

 E-mail: gilford.kimathi@rwi.lu.se

-Gilford Kimathi is a Programme Officer at the Nairobi Office supporting the Regional Africa and Ethiopia programmes.
+Gilford Kimathi is a Senior Programme Officer at the Nairobi Office supporting the Regional Africa and Ethiopia programmes.
 He brings a decade of experience in programme management, where he has also contributed to research and human rights capacity development.
 Before joining RWI, Gilford worked five years with the Network for African National Human Rights Institutions, through which he has gained extensive experience with African human rights mechanisms and frameworks.

 Eunice Ogolla